Skip to main content

 • Other logical groupings as needed

-2. Access needs to be restricted to a specific resource, such as a single AWS instance.
+• Access needs to be limited to a specific resource, such as a single AWS instance.

 Create applications as early as possible.
-Billing and cost data is not collected retrospectively—it is available in the application only from the creation date onward.
+Billing and cost data is not collected retrospectively – it is only available from the application’s creation date onward.

 Prerequisites

-1. Log in to the Cloudaware account.
-In CMDB Navigator, locate the section CLOUDAWARE → Applications
+1. Log in to Cloudaware.
+In CMDB Navigator, go to the section CLOUDAWARE → Applications

 Cloudaware Applications - overview - CMDB Navigator.png